kristofvarszegi/recursivefilter/README.md

-# TODO

-* Use intrinsic functions for calculations
-* Texture mem for input
-* Surface mem for output

 # Mathematical specification

 Given a table of floating point numbers, apply the filter "y_i = feedfwd_coeff * x_i + feedback_coeff * y_i-1" along columns then along rows.
 Support arbitrary table sizes.

-# How to build and run
+# How to build

-To build: ./build.sh
+./build.sh

+# How to run

-To run: ./run.sh
+./run.sh

+# How run on arbitrary image

+Replace arbitrary.png with your image and run.

 # Platform requirements

 * Ubuntu 18.04
 * CUDA 10.1
+* GTest
+* OpenCV

 # Tried and helped